 Patient Engagement and Beyond: Long-Term Value of Remote Patient Monitoring

 As our healthcare system evolves towards providing truly patient-centric care, practitioners must remain open-minded and work towards meeting patients where they are in a manner that is meaningful and efficient.
-Remote patient monitoring functions as an effective avenue to meet patient care needs while delivering practitioners with the fair reimbursement needed to keep their practices viable and growing.
+Remote patient monitoring functions as an effective avenue to meet patient care needs while delivering practitioners the fair reimbursement needed to keep their practices viable and growing.

-With remote patient monitoring adoption on the rise and the federal government and private payers providing increasing coverage of the service, RPM seems to be here to stay, and the benefits should only grow going forward.
+With remote patient monitoring adoption on the rise and the federal government and private payers providing increased coverage of the service, RPM seems to be here to stay, and the benefits should only grow going forward.
 As we work to rein in the devastating effects of chronic disease, practitioners can turn to remote patient monitoring as a solution to support and promote better health and do so in a manner that also increases patient engagement.